OpenRTX/openrtx.github.io/peripheral_table.md

 # Peripheral allocation table

-This page provides an overview on which harwdare peripherals are used by the OpenRTX firmware on the various platforms.
+This page provides an overview on which hardware peripherals are used by the OpenRTX firmware on the various platforms.

 ## STM32F405